by Calculated Risk on 4/29/2019 10:36:00 AM

-From the Dallas Fed: Growth in Texas Manufacturing Activity Accelerates
+From the Dallas Fed: Growth in Texas Manufacturing Activity Picks Up Slightly

-Texas factory activity continued to expand in January, according to business executives responding to the Texas Manufacturing Outlook Survey.
-The production index, a key measure of state manufacturing conditions, rose from 7.3 to 14.5, indicating an acceleration in output growth.This was the last of the regional Fed surveys for December.
+Texas factory activity continued to expand in April, according to business executives responding to the Texas Manufacturing Outlook Survey.
+The production index, a key measure of state manufacturing conditions, ticked up two points to 12.4, indicating output growth accelerated slightly from March.This was the last of the regional Fed surveys for April.

 Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:

 The New York and Philly Fed surveys are averaged together (yellow, through April), and five Fed surveys are averaged (blue, through April) including New York, Philly, Richmond, Dallas and Kansas City.
 The Institute for Supply Management (ISM) PMI (red) is through March (right axis).

 Based on these regional surveys, it seems likely the ISM manufacturing index will be at about the same level in April as in March, maybe slightly lower.
 The consensus forecast is for a reading of 55.0, down slightly from 55.3 in March (to be released on Wednesday, May 1st).